chakapan12/chakapan12-TestNG_Cucumber_JDBC/README.md

 --> Creating method to format and print result set on console by finding max width of each column then plus 3 character.

---> Converting result set to list of map. --> Updating and inserting database with java faker.
+--> Converting result set to list of map.

+--> Updating and inserting database with java faker.

---> Allowing to do database testing. --> Creating email, password and generate token.
+--> Allowing to do database testing.

+--> Creating email, password and generate token.
 Then insert to database.

---> Perform login testing by executing sql query to get all login_info and storing into list of map.
-Then generate token and validate with database.
+--> Performing login testing by executing sql query to get all login_info and storing into list of map.
+Then generate token from input email and password to validate with database.